Sport in Cardiff: Ice Hockey

 The city's professional ice-hockey team, the Cardiff Devils (formed 1986), play against teams from across the UK in the Elite Ice Hockey League.
 The Devils played in the British Hockey League from 1987 to 1996, gaining promotion in two consecutive seasons—from Division 1 North, through Division 1—and remaining in the Premier division from the 1989–90 season, until the league's demise at the end of the 1995–96 season.
-The Cardiff Devils played in the British Ice Hockey Superleague (BIHL) (known as the Sekonda Ice Hockey Superleague from 1998–99 due to sponsorship rights)—the top-level professional ice hockey league in the United Kingdom—between the 1995–96 season and 2000–01 season, when they were relegated to the British National League (BNL).
+The Cardiff Devils played in the Ice Hockey Superleague (known as the Sekonda Ice Hockey Superleague from 1998–99 due to sponsorship rights)—the top-level professional ice hockey league in the United Kingdom—between the 1995–96 season and 2000–01 season, when they were relegated to the British National League (BNL).
 Cardiff played in the (BNL) for two seasons before being promoted to the Elite Ice Hockey League at the end of the 2002–03 season, where they remain.
 The Devils' home venue moved from the Wales National Ice Rink to the Cardiff Arena in 2006, their temporary home in Cardiff Bay.
 The club moved to the Ice Arena Wales on 12 March 2016 during the 2015/16 season.
+Other ice hockey clubs playing at the arena include Cardiff Fire (EHL South 1), Cardiff Canucks (EHL South 2), Cardiff University Redhawks, Cardiff Eagles, Cardiff Comets Ladies and Cardiff Huskies Para Hockey.